Can acupuncture be an effective form of treatment for individuals who have sustained a spinal cord injury?

 Because acupuncture is relatively affordable and has minimal side effects, it may be worth trying before committing to more conventional forms of treatment like medication or surgery.

-Hopefully, this article helped you understand how acupuncture can help spinal cord injury patients manage their pain and improve their mobility.
+Hopefully, this article helped you understand how acupuncture can help individuals with a spinal cord injury manage their pain and improve their mobility.
 Good luck!

 Photos from top to bottom: iStock/AndreyPopov/Deagreez/anamejia18